 There is no actual Google business directory.
 There are business directories online but Google doesn’t have one.

-Just like their search engine did away with directories like Yahoo (yes Yahoo still exists but in a very different from since Google came along) it also doesn’t follow the directory format for business.
+Just like their search engine did away with directories like Yahoo (yes Yahoo still exists but in a very different form since Google came along) it also doesn’t follow the directory format for business.

 You’ll hear it called Google My Business and never Google business directory.
 You have a business profile and not a listing in a directory or even on any specific website.